AnselemOdims/Tip-Calculator/README.md

 ### Useful resources

-- [MDN](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [MDN](https://developer.mozilla.org/) - This helped me to understand and refresh some javascript concepts
-- [W3Schools](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [W3Schools](https://www.w3schools.com/) - This is an amazing site for all things Web Development(HTML, CSS, Javascript)